Tangent half-angle substitution: Hyperbolic functions

 As with other properties shared between the trigonometric functions and the hyperbolic functions, it is possible to use hyperbolic identities to construct a similar form of the substitution, $t = \tanh \tfrac x2$:

-Geometrically, this change of variables is a one-dimensional analog of the Poincaré disk projection.
+Similar expressions can be written for tanh x, coth x, sech x, and csch x.
+Geometrically, this change of variables is a one-dimensional stereographic projection of the hyperbolic line onto the real interval, analogous to the Poincaré disk model of the hyperbolic plane.